cristina-rodean/mern-backend-boilerplate/README.md

 This project uses [mongoose](https://mongoosejs.com/), which is a is a JavaScript object-oriented programming library that creates a connection between MongoDB and the Node.js JavaScript runtime environment.

-You can use a [MongoDB Atlas free tier cluster](https://www.mongodb.com/atlas/database) that allows you to quickly deploy and use a cloud datanase without worying about all the complexity.
+You can use a [MongoDB Atlas free tier cluster](https://www.mongodb.com/atlas/database) that allows you to quickly deploy and use a cloud database without worying about all the complexity.

 ## Learn More